SOEN-341-Project/Group-P-soen-341-project-2022/online-shopping-website/backend/How to use the api.md

 - #### Route: `/update`
   - Method: POST
   - Requires:
+  - Authorization: Token, User must be an Admin to use route
     - Body:
       - | Key  | Value          |
         | ---- | -------------- |